 The UMWA was different to other unions in that it concentrated solely on miners and their working conditions.
 It employed experienced and brave union organisers who worked on the ground and under the ground, this was hard and very dangerous work in sometimes lawless places.

 By 1905, almost 700,000 men dug coal, but over 70% were now organised union members or received union rates of pay and some 300,000 were in the UMWA.

-Mary had no intention of working from an office or enjoying the trappings of some union officers, she was one of very few women prepared to take on the very dangerous role as a union organiser, in the field.
-Some union organisers simply disappeared after being murdered in remote rural areas, where the mines were located and where the mine owners were the law.
+Mary Jones was just one of the post Famine generation of new Irish labour activist women who began to fight for workers rights in that period.
+She had no intention of working from an office or enjoying the trappings of some union officers, she was one of very few women prepared to take on the very dangerous role as a miners union organiser in the field among the miners.
+Some union organisers had already disappeared after being murdered in remote rural areas, where the mines were usually located and where the mine owners owned the land and were the law.

-The union used strikes as a weapon and closed down coalfields effectively and in spite of early defeats, the union survived and developed.
-By 1894, Mother Jones appeared in Birmingham, Alabama during the coal strike and also heads to Georgia and South Carolina to agitate towards exposing conditions in the Cotton Mills.
+The union used strikes as a weapon and closed down coalfields effectively.
+In spite of early defeats, the union survived and developed.
+By 1894, Mother Jones appeared in Birmingham, Alabama during the coal strike and also heads to Georgia and South Carolina to agitate and expose dire conditions in the cotton mills.

 Eugene Debs went on to become a towering figure in the Socialist Party of America and was a presidential candidate in 1900, 1904, 1908, 1912, and 1920, receiving just over 900,000 votes in 1912 and 1920, although in prison in the latter year.
 He was involved also in the founding of the Wobblies (see 4.7)